flowground/amazonaws-com-workmail-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateResource
-### Creates a new Amazon WorkMail resource.
-The available types are equipment and room.
+> Creates a new Amazon WorkMail resource.
+The available types are equipment and room.<br/>

 #### Input Parameters
 * `Action` - _required_